 - In a saucepan, on medium heat, make your basic white sauce.
 To do this, place 2 tablespoons of butter in the saucepan.
 Once melted, add 2 tablespoons of flour and mix.
 Once mixed, add 1 cup of milk and whisk the ingredients until thickened.
 Add a dash of salt and pepper plus a dash of nutmeg and a dash of red pepper.
 Take the white sauce off the heat and then add in the lobster (including juice).
 Note, if you’re cooking lobster Newburg for more than four people, you’ll want to increase the amount of sauce.

-- Once you have combined the lobster and sauce in the saucepan, cook the lobster Newburg mixture in a double boiler on a very low heat for three to four hours so the sauce has a chance to really absorb the flavor of the lobster.
+- Once you have combined the lobster and sauce in the saucepan, cook the lobster Newburg mixture in a double boiler on a very low heat for about two hours so the sauce has a chance to really absorb the flavor of the lobster.
 The sauce will turn pinkish as it becomes increasingly flavorful.

 - When it comes time to serve, toast saltine crackers in the oven until crisp and then pour some of the lobster Newburg over the crackers.
 Spaghetti or linguine are great alternatives to crackers if you so prefer.
 I usually accompany the dish with peas.

-If you are looking for a wine pairing suggestion, I would serve this dish with a Viognier or a White Burgundy, such as a Meurault, Montrachet or Pouilly-Fuisse.
+If you are looking for a wine pairing suggestion, I would serve this Lobster Newburg recipe with a Viognier or a White Burgundy, such as a Meurault, Montrachet or Pouilly-Fuisse.
 Christophe Cordier’s Bourgogne Blanc or Pine Ridge Chenin Blanc-Viognier are good options.
 For more wine pairing recommendations, click here.